katilyn-wiggins/lab-01-quiz-page/README.md

 Outcomes:
 - There should be an alert
-- There should be a confirm so the user can opt out
-- There should be a first name prompt
+- Confirm button
-- There should be a last name prompt
+- Should ask for first and last name
-- There should be three question prompts
+- Three question prompts
-- The user should be able to see their results after taking the quiz
+- Results should display after the quiz

 HTML Setup:
 -Some information presented nicely with an image and some list names